Acellera/htmd/doc/source/how-to/msm-bootstrap-errors.md

 `plot=False` suppresses the matplotlib figure (otherwise `plotTimescales` opens one per bootstrap), and `results=True` makes it return the timescales array + lag list instead of `None`.

-Plot `mean_its ± std_its` per slow process vs lag time - that's the **bootstrap-version of the ITS plot**, much more informative than a single deterministic line.
+Plot `mean_its ± std_its` per slow process against lag time.
+That's the **bootstrap version of the ITS plot**, and it's much more informative than a single deterministic line.

 ## Gotchas

 - `bootstrap(0.8)` samples **at the trajectory level**, not the frame level.
-Each bootstrap drops or keeps whole trajectories - if you have 10 trajectories, you can't get cleaner-than-10% error bars.
+Each bootstrap drops or keeps whole trajectories: if you have 10 trajectories, you can't get cleaner-than-10% error bars.
-- `bootstrap()` only copies the trajectory subset - independence across bootstraps **only** holds if you also call `boot.cluster(...)` on every draw, so each bootstrap gets its own cluster centroids and transition counts.
+- `bootstrap()` only copies the trajectory subset; independence across bootstraps **only** holds if you also call `boot.cluster(...)` on every draw, so each bootstrap gets its own cluster centroids and transition counts.
 Reusing cluster assignments from the full data biases the result toward the full model.
 - 10 bootstraps with 1000 clusters each on a multi-million-frame dataset is the slow step in this workflow.
 Cache `dataTica` between bootstraps; only the cluster + Model fit re-runs.
-- If different bootstraps give qualitatively different macrostate **count** (PCCA picks different `n_macro`), the underlying dataset doesn't support the macrostate decomposition - reduce `n_macro` until bootstraps converge.
+- If different bootstraps give qualitatively different macrostate **count** (PCCA picks different `n_macro`), the underlying dataset doesn't support the macrostate decomposition; reduce `n_macro` until bootstraps converge.

 ## See also

-- {doc}`How to read off and interpret an ITS plot <msm-interpret-its-plot>` - what bootstrapped timescales look like in practice.
+- {doc}`How to read off and interpret an ITS plot <msm-interpret-its-plot>`: what bootstrapped timescales look like in practice.
-- {doc}`How to drop bad trajectories <msm-drop-bad-trajectories>` - relevant pre-bootstrap cleanup.
+- {doc}`How to drop bad trajectories <msm-drop-bad-trajectories>`: relevant pre-bootstrap cleanup.
-- {py:meth}`htmd.metricdata.MetricData.bootstrap` - API reference.
+- {py:meth}`htmd.metricdata.MetricData.bootstrap`: API reference.